AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 The License Owner can set up shared access for the account.
 Shared access allows trusted employees and service providers to use the Help center to submit and track Support tickets related to your Adobe Commerce on cloud infrastructure projects.
 For setup instructions, see the [Shared Access][] article in the Help Center.

-### Cloud Console
+### [!DNL Cloud Console]

-You can use the [Cloud Console](cloud-console.md) to manage your project, add user accounts, and begin developing your store.
-The License Owner, Technical Admin users, and developers can use the Cloud Console to manage all environments and branches, environment variables, environment settings, and routes.
+You can use the [[!DNL Cloud Console]](cloud-console.md) to manage your project, add user accounts, and begin developing your store.
+The License Owner, Technical Admin users, and developers can use the [!DNL Cloud Console] to manage all environments and branches, environment variables, environment settings, and routes.

-**To access the Cloud Console**:
+**To access the [!DNL Cloud Console]**:

 1. Log in to [My account](https://account.magento.com/customer/account/login).